 Phantom power is activated via a switch on the mic preamp.
-There are no microphone preamps that have permanent phantom power (this can be dangerous if a power surge occurs and P48 is connected to a mic is not designed to handle it).
+There are no microphone preamps with permanent phantom power (this can be dangerous if a power surge occurs and P48 is connected to a mic that is not designed to handle it).

 Phantom power is required for modern balanced condenser microphones and even for some active ribbon microphones.